atiftonat/atiftonat/README.md

 Software Developer
 ------------------

 I first discovered software development at a summer course for introductory python and web development.
 My intrigue led me to pursue a certificate IV, where that intrigue evolved into a full-blown passion.
 Most recently, I have completed a diploma of software development where I undertook a major group project for a restaurant management system.
-The development process provided me with countless invaluable skills, ranging from the nuances of peer programming to the inner workings of ASP.NET, Entity Framework, Web APIs and React.
+The development process provided me with countless invaluable skills, ranging from the nuances of peer programming to the inner workings of ASP.NET MVC, Entity Framework, Web APIs and React.

 🌍  Based in Sydney</br>
 🚀  Major project: [Restaurant Reservation System](http://github.com/Mason-D/RRS.git)</br>